 Loss is when something is gone.
 Forever.

-Then what does motherhood look like now?
+Then what does motherhood look like once your child has left the nest?

-I admittedly would love it if he weren’t in LA.
+I admittedly would love it if my son weren’t in LA.
 I would enjoy having him pop by after work or bring friends over for spaghetti and meatballs.
 I would like to see him enough where we might get on each other’s nerves, or have an occasional squabble.
 (Actually, that happens anyway, come to think of it.)

 It looks, for now, that my mothering will be the long distance variety.
 That’s part of the redefinition.
-I’ll learn about the best way to send packages, or maybe I’ll take up SnapChat.

 My mother used to say, “There are no boring things, only boring people.”